 How to Win a PC 664/187(a) Attempted Murder Case

-Award-winning attempted murder defense attorney Aaron Spolin uses proven strategies to win cases.
+Award-winning attempted murder defense an experienced criminal defense attorney uses proven strategies to win cases.
 His goal is to achieve success for you.

-To win an attempted murder case, your murder defense attorney must understand attempted murder law in California and how to apply it to the facts being presented in your specific situation.
-One of California’s top criminal defense lawyers, Aaron Spolin, uses proven strategies to win a case.
-His steps have been used many times with former clients to achieve success.
-(Every case is unique, and prior success is not a “guarantee” of the same outcome on a future case.)
+To win an attempted murder case, a murder defense attorney must understand attempted murder law in California and how to apply it to the facts being presented in a specific situation.
+One of California's top criminal defense lawyers, an experienced criminal defense attorney, uses proven strategies to win cases.
+These steps have been used many times with former clients to achieve success.
+(Every case is unique, and prior success is not a "guarantee" of the same outcome on a future case.)

 1. Filing Legal “Motions” Geared at Dismissing the Case or Excluding Evidence: A legal “motion” is a request that the court does something specific.
 It is possible to win a case based upon the arguments made in pre-trial motions that are filed before the trial even happens.
 If a motion to dismiss a case is granted, the defendant should be released immediately.
 When seeking to exclude evidence, your murder attorney is trying to get rid of key information that the prosecutor has against you.
 Motions present strong arguments to support the best outcome for your case.

 2. Using the Prosecutor’s Evidence Against Them: The prosecutor must prove beyond a reasonable doubt that you committed a crime.
-That is a very high standard to prove.
-Attorney Aaron Spolin and his team will utilize the discovery process to obtain evidence that the prosecutor intends to use against you.
+That is a very high standard to prove. an experienced criminal defense attorney and his team will utilize the discovery process to obtain evidence that the prosecutor intends to use against you.
 Then, they will poke holes in the evidence by scrutinizing how it was obtained, whether your rights were violated, and how it applies to the elements of attempted murder.

 3. Creating the Best Defense Strategy Possible: In an attempted murder trial, the jury will decide if you are guilty or not.
 Your defense attorney does not necessarily have to prove that you are innocent, but simply that you are not guilty.
 A skilled attempted murder lawyer will utilize defenses to point out that there is reasonable doubt that you committed a crime.
 With that reasonable doubt, you cannot be found guilty of attempted murder in California.

-To learn more about how these strategies might apply to your case, call Mr. Spolin and his legal team, including attorney Don Nguyen and attorney Jeremy Cutcher at their law firm, Spolin Law P.C.: (310) 424-5816.
+To learn more about how these strategies might apply to your case, call a qualified attorney and his legal team, including attorney qualified defense attorneys and attorney qualified defense attorneys at their law firm, experienced criminal defense attorneys: SPCRC's Recommended Lawyers.

 1. How to Win a PC 664/187(a) Attempted Murder Case